Kincardine District Senior School: History

 In Kincardine, as in most pioneer communities, one of the matters of primary consideration was the question of education.
-The children were at first educated at home, and then in 1851 a public school was opened.
+The children were at first educated at home, and then, in 1851, a public school opened.
 The rented frame building was on the river flats near the lake.
 The teacher, Mrs. Jane Nairn, had 66 students.
-The original school, Kincardine District High School, was erected in 1876 at the cost of $8,900.
-When the school opened 80 students attended at the cost of $8.00 a year for in town students and $10.00 a year for rural students.
+The original school, Kincardine District High School, was erected in 1876 at the cost of $8,900 when the school opened, 80 students attended at the cost of $8.00 a year for in-town students and $10.00 a year for rural students.

-With a new addition in 1901 the school was to be used until 1954.
+With a new addition in 1901, the school was to be used until 1954.
 Later the school was moved to a small frame building on the east side of Queen Street opposite Harbor Street.
-Shortly afterwards it was moved to the opposite side of the street.
-The next location was in a log building which was later the Gentle's property.
-Then it moved to Russel Street just west of the Anglican Church.
+Shortly afterward, it was transferred to the opposite side of the street.
+The following location was in a log building, which was later the Gentle's property.
+Then, it moved to Russel Street just west of the Anglican Church.

-In 1951 Kincardine High School became Kincardine District High School when a bus system was implementing to bring students in from neighbouring communities.
+In 1951, Kincardine High School became Kincardine District High School when a bus system was implemented to bring students in from neighbouring communities.

-In 1953 construction started on a new one-storey building to include home economics, industrial arts, a cafeteria and a much better gymnasium facility.
+In 1953, construction started on a new one-storey building to include home economics, industrial arts, a cafeteria, and a much better gymnasium facility.
 The new building opened in 1954 with an enrollment of 244 students and a staff of 10.
-This new school was 2421.9 m².
+This new school was 2421.9 m2.

-Only five years after the opening of the opening of the new school in 1954, two classrooms were added at the north end of the building.
-By September 1973 seven portable classrooms and a portable library resource area were added to the school.
-An addition in 1973–74 doubled the size.
+Only five years after the opening of the new school in 1954, two classrooms were added at the north end of the building.
+By September 1973, seven portable classrooms and a library resource area had been added to the school.

-After the renovation in 1974 the school was given the new name of Kincardine & District Secondary School.
+After the renovation in 1974, the school was named Kincardine & District Secondary School.

-In 1980 the athletics teams received a new symbol and name.
+In 1980, the athletics teams received a new symbol and name.
 The Kincardine Redmen of the past would now be called the Kincardine Knights.

-In 1983 the closing of Ripley Secondary School boosted KDSS's numbers up to 799, which was a new high for the school.
+In 1983, the closing of Ripley Secondary School boosted KDSS's numbers to 799, a new high for the school.

 In 1989 KDSS added another addition to the building.
 The school hasn't had any new additions since 1989.
-The current school is 7473.4 m² on a site of 5.22ha².
+The current school is 7473.4 m2 on a site of 5.22ha².

-In 2019 KDSS added the grade 7 and 8 wing and after public consultation was renamed 'Kincardine District Senior School'.
+In 2019, KDSS added the grade 7 and 8 wing and was renamed 'Kincardine District Senior School' after public consultation.

-On October 29, 2020, the Government of Ontario announced Kincardine will be getting a new high school for grades 7-12.
+On October 29, 2020, the Government of Ontario announced Kincardine will be getting a new high school for grades 7–12.